 How Some Chefs Produce a Liaison

-Some chefs produce a liaison using egg yolks combined with blood (not their own) or, even more exotically, lobster roe.
+Some chefs produce a liaison using egg yolks combined with animal blood or, even less commonly, lobster roe.

 A cornstarch slurry, which is a particularly useful sauce thickener, is also a form of liaison, as is beurre manie, in which raw flour and butter are combined and then whisked into a simmering sauce.
 (Note that beurre manie differs from roux, a blend of flour and butter which is cooked before whisking the hot liquid into it.)

 - In a stainless steel or glass bowl, beat together the cream and egg yolks until smooth.
 This egg-cream mixture is your liaison.